 Here’s how it works.
-When you schedule your home energy audit—whether it’s free as part of your service plan membership or as a paid service—our energy-efficiency experts will thoroughly evaluate how your home operates to identify energy waste.
+When you schedule your affordable home energy audit, our energy-efficiency experts will thoroughly evaluate how your home operates to identify energy waste.
 From here, we’ll compile a complete list of any problems.
 Then, we’ll provide you with a detailed report that includes recommendations of energy-saving improvements and the order in which you should make them.
-Plus, we’ll provide a free estimate that includes the exact cost of each improvement.
+Plus, we’ll provide an estimate that includes the exact cost of each improvement.

 - Curious about the specific tests we perform?
 Take a peek.

 Here are some of the tests we will perform during an energy-efficiency audit:

 - Infiltrometer blower door test: All homes leak air to the outdoors.
 But how much?
 Bolton performs an infiltration blower door test to find out!
 This test assesses your home’s overall air tightness and identifies leaky areas that may need to be addressed.

 - Load calculation: Properly sized heating and cooling equipment is determined by a Manual J Heat Loss & Heat Gain Load Calculation.
 Bolton will measure your entire home: windows and doors, walls, ceiling heights, direction exterior walls face, insulation levels and more.
 These measurements are entered into special software, usually at Bolton’s office, to determine equipment capacity and air flow requirements for your home.